-Hamilton County Circuit Court Clerk 500
+Hamilton County Circuit Court Clerk

-Courthouse 625 Georgia Ave.
-Chattanooga, TN 37402 423-209-6700 in the University's education program or activity, or did not occur against a person in the United States, the Title IX Coordinator is required by federal law to dismiss the formal complaint.
+500 Courthouse 625 Georgia Ave.
+Chattanooga, TN 37402 423-209-6700

+&lt;sup>3 If the formal complaint is received as a Title IX Sexual Harassment Complaint, and the conduct alleged in the formal complaint would not constitute Title IX Sexual Harassment as defined in this Policy, did not occur in the University's education program or activity, or did not occur against a person in the United States, the Title IX Coordinator is required by federal law to dismiss the formal complaint.
 However, that dismissal does not preclude the University from taking action under this Policy, including by treating the alleged conduct as Prohibited Conduct to which this Policy applies.